 - Using the Downtime Hierarchies in the Operator Dashboard

-First, navigate to Settings and select System.
-Under Downtime Categories, you will be able to manage the parent and subcategories for downtime as shown below.
+First, navigate to Settings by clicking Settings in the sidebar navigation and select Downtimes.
+Under Downtime Categories, you will be able to manage the parent and subcategories for downtime categories.

 If you choose Add Category, you will be able to add more downtime reasons using the parent | subcategory format.
 You also have the option to dictate the Behavior when this category is selected.